eray-akalin/Order-Disorder-Phase-Transitions-Project/README.md

 # Computational Simulation of an Order-Disorder Phase Transition

 ## Project Overview
-This project presents a computational simulation of a **2D Ising model** to study **order-disorder phase transitions** in a magnetic system.
+This project (size of 7 people) presents a computational simulation of a **2D Ising model** to study **order-disorder phase transitions** in a magnetic system.
 The model aims to explore how thermal fluctuations influence spin alignment and phase transitions, using **Monte Carlo methods** to simulate different temperature scenarios.

 ## Simulation Details